Sex Frequency Calculator

 - : a YouTube channel with a funny and unrestrained yet educational take on how to have a healthy sexual life

 - : an educational channel on conscious sexuality as well as the healing and spiritual side of sex

 These are the kind of attitudes that give us nothing but disappointment, fear, blockage...
-That is things that take away from the enjoyment and pleasure of the experience.
-Another very negative thing to do is, ironically, watch too much porn; especially of the hardcore, brain-numbing, over-the-top kind.
+These are the things that take away from the enjoyment and pleasure of the experience.
+Another very negative thing to do is, ironically, watch too much porn, especially of the hardcore, brain-numbing, over-the-top kind.
 Studies have shown that such behavior can easily lead to addiction,or at the very least.

-We're clearly not condemning all porn-watching behaviors, there's a healthy way to watch porn an even include it inside a healthy sexual life without, but also with a partner.
-In fact, almost any sexual practice can be healthy if done the right way; which leads us to the "DOs" for a healthy sexual life.
+We're not condemning all porn-watching behaviors.
+There's a healthy way to watch porn and even include it inside a healthy sexual life without, but also with, a partner.
+In fact, almost any sexual practice can be healthy if done the right way, which leads us to the "DOs" for a healthy sex life.

 Everyone is different and there's not a single instruction for a fantastic sex life.
 However, there are certain things like communication (verbal or otherwise), respect, understanding...
 That are at the core of any healthy sexual life, and healthy relationship.
 Knowing what your partner wants and feels as well as expressing yourself in a safe and accepting environment can only improve both your sex life and your relationship.

 Another important point for having better sex is to be self-aware in all aspects.
 This not only helps you interact better with your partner but also guide them to give you more pleasure than they could on their own.
 There is no shame in self-pleasuring, and it can be one of the best ways to pamper yourself and give that much needed time of true attention and pleasure to yourself.